-To add the copilot button to a particular Panel view, set the buttons option in the corresponding blueprint.
-The following example shows how to reference the default buttons and add the copilot button to the site, pages, and files views:
+To add the copilot button to a Panel view, set the buttons option in the corresponding blueprint:

 buttons: